jackuoll/balatro-completionist-plus-plus-tracker/README.md

 cd balatro-completionist-plus-plus-tracker
 docker compose up -d

-# sqlite volume will be in folder "data" in the current directory
+# the sqlite volume path: ./data
 ```

 ## Usage
 Just open https://localhost:5000 in your browser.
 I tested the application in a chromium-based browser and Safari, not sure about how it works in Firefox.